Enjoy 24 Attractions in London through My Lens

 Using the pass is a great way to see all these attractions at one low price.

-These attractions along with Madame Tussaud’s are part of the Merlin London Big Adventure Pass.
-You can read more about these attractions on my blog by clicking on the link here.
+These attractions and Madame Tussaud’s are part of the Merlin London Big Adventure Pass.
+You can read more about these attractions on my blog by clicking the link here.

 Hyde Park and Kensington Palace

-Another huge park in London is Hyde Park at 142 hectares.
+Another huge park in London is Hyde Park, which is 142 hectares.

 Stretching from behind Buckingham Palace to Kensington Palace, it is home to The Serpentine Lake, Princess Diana memorials and many walkways crisscrossing the park.

-Kensington Palace is open for you to explore via a guided tour that takes you through its history over the centuries.
+Kensington Palace is open for you to explore on a guided tour that will take you through its history over the centuries.

 By taking a tour, you learn about the history of Kensington Palace and its inhabitants.
 If you like history or the Royals, it’s a must-do on your list.